October is Mental Health Month

 people in Australia die by suicide every day

-of people living with mental illness will not seek help
+of people living with mental illness will not seek professional help

 Let's show people with mental illness that we're in this together.